- Kasturi Goswami

-Henri Nouwen (Dutch Catholic priest, professor, writer and theologian)
+Dutch Catholic priest, professor, writer and theologian

-Lal Mohan Saraswat has run his small ‘Leisure Guest House’ for the past eighteen years of his life now.
-Clean rooms, safe and secured stay along with excellent food has been the ultimate trio of his service.
-His guests are recurring travellers who have stayed over for months at a stretch on certain occasions; even seekers of respite from the constant sightseeing and shopping spree.
-Lal Mohan has never faltered in his duties; has worked tirelessly, providing a wholesome experience for his guests with the core aim of satisfaction.
+Lal Mohan Saraswat has run his small Leisure Guest House for the past eighteen years of his life now.
+Clean rooms, safe and secured stay, and excellent food, have been the ultimate trio of his service.
+His guests are recurring travelers who have stayed over for months at a stretch on certain occasions, even seekers of respite from the constant sightseeing and shopping spree.
+Lal Mohan has never faltered in his duties and has worked tirelessly to provide a wholesome experience for his guests with the core aim of satisfaction.

 He has fathered six children, five boys and the youngest, a daughter who is just twelve.
-Thus, as per customs, he has an entourage of five successors to choose from.
-One of them would carry on the family business, the guest house; its warmth and hospitality.
+Thus, according to customs, he has an entourage of five successors.
+One of them would carry on the guest house’s family business; its warmth and hospitality.
 He would have to choose the candidate wisely.
-Three of his older sons are already married, have families of their own, and jobs to sustain themselves.
-The next two in line are the twin fifteen-year-old boys; though young, they help their father run the family business.
+Three of his older sons are already married and have families of their own and jobs to sustain themselves.
+The following two in line are the twin fifteen-year-old boys; though young, they help their father run the family business.

 Many Indian families have bred generations of proud fighters, and they still hold on to the promise of continuing their traditions.
-Lal Mohan’s brief spell as army personnel dictated his entire outlook towards life.
+Lal Mohan’s brief spell as army personnel dictated his entire outlook on life.
 He was proud of endorsing the opportunity to fight for something worthwhile.
-The framed insignia of his uniform sat at the reception table; a symbol of pride and respect, a constant reminder of his bravery and sacrifice.
+The framed insignia of his uniform sat at the reception table, a symbol of pride and respect, a constant reminder of his bravery and sacrifice.

 Hospitality is the key to new ideas, new friends, new possibilities.
 What we take into our lives changes us.
 Without new people and new ideas, we are imprisoned inside ourselves.

-American Benedictine nun, theologian, author, and speaker)
+American Benedictine nun, theologian, author, and speaker

 Free Image Source